Joint attack detection and secure state estimation of cyber-physical systems: Introduction

 The present paper aims to address the problem of simultaneously detecting a signal attack while estimating the state of the monitored system, possibly in presence of fake measurements independently injected into the system's monitor by cyber-attackers.
-A random set attack modeling approach is undertaken by representing the signal attack presence/absence by means of a Bernoulli random set (i.e. a set that, with some probability, can be either empty or a singleton depending on the presence or not of the attack) and by taking into account possible fake measurements by means of a random measurement set represented by a Bernoulli or Poisson random set for the \textit{packet substitution} or, respectively, \textit{extra packet injection} attack.
-The joint attack detection-state estimation problem is then formulated within the Bayesian framework as the recursive determination of the joint posterior density of the signal attack Bernoulli set and of the state vector at each time given all the measurement sets available up to that time.
-Strictly speaking, the posed Bayesian estimation problem is neither standard \cite{Ho1964} nor \textit{Bernoulli} filtering \cite{Ristic2013},\cite{Mahler2007},\cite{Vo2011},\cite{Vo2012} but is rather a \textit{hybrid} Bayesian filtering problem that aims to jointly estimate a Bernoulli random set for the signal attack and a random vector for the system state.
+A random set attack modeling approach is undertaken by representing the signal attack presence/absence by means of a Bernoulli random set (i.e. a set that, with some probability, can be either empty or a singleton depending on the presence or not of the attack) and by taking into account possible fake measurements by means of a random measurement set.
+We follow the approach of Forti et al. \cite{Forti2016},\cite{TAC} and formulate the joint attack detection-state estimation problem within the Bayesian framework as the recursive determination of the joint posterior density of the signal attack Bernoulli set and of the state vector at each time given all the measurement sets available up to that time.
+Strictly speaking, the posed Bayesian estimation problem is neither standard \cite{Ho1964} nor \textit{Bernoulli} filtering \cite{Ristic2013,Mahler2007,Vo2011,Vo2012} but is rather a \textit{hybrid} Bayesian filtering problem that aims to jointly estimate a Bernoulli random set for the signal attack and a random vector for the system state.
 An analytical solution of the hybrid filtering problem has been found in terms of integral equations that generalize the Bayes and Chapman-Kolmogorov equations of the Bernoulli filter.
 In particular, the proposed \textit{hybrid Bernoulli Bayesian filter} for joint attack detection-state estimation propagates in time, via a two-step prediction-correction procedure, a joint posterior density completely characterized by a triplet consisting of: (1) a signal attack probability; (2) a \textit{probability density function} (PDF) in the state space for the system under no signal attack; (3) a PDF in the joint attack input-state space for the system under signal attack.
-Like standard Bernoulli filters, also the hybrid Bernoulli filter of this paper does not have, in general, a closed-form solution so that it can be practically implemented as particle or Gaussian-mixture filter.